top of page

 My college running career began (better late than never) my junior year after transferring from Lipscomb University and Walters State Community College.
 In 2018, I was second on our team at conference and helped us to a runner-up finish to one of the top teams in the country, Furman.
 In indoor track in 2019, I set a new PR in the 5k and was in the top 10 at conference.

 In my senior year, I was the leader during cross country season and set a new XC PR of 17:40 at the Louisville Classic.
 I also set a 6k PR at the NCAA South Region in Tallahassee.
 In October of this season, I got my first college XC win at the Berry Invitational in Georgia.
 At conference, I placed in the top ten, again receiving All-Conference honors.
-In indoor track, I set a new 5k PR at the conference meet placing 5th in 17:20 before the season and school year (on-campus) were cut short by the Coronavirus circumstances.
-There was no opportunity for an outdoor season, but I am looking forward to what the next year may bring!
+In indoor track, I set a new 5k PR at the conference meet placing 5th in 17:20 before the season and school year (on-campus) were cut short by Covid.
+That was extra disappointing being in my best shape yet and qualifying for the Tennessee Relays and Raleigh Relays.

 Both years I made the Dean's List and achieved a 3.97 GPA, as well as making the SoCon All-Academic Team.
 I was a member and social media manager of the Student Athlete Advisory Committee (SAAC), and in January 2022, I represented all the athletes of the Southern Conference at the NCAA Convention in Indianapolis.
 I was also involved in FCA and was in intern in our strength and conditioning department.

 It was such a blessing to continue with the team for grad school, however, due to lingering covid restrictions, injuries, and anemia, I didn't get to compete much.
 In these two years, my faith grew, I learned a lot, and I got to lead my team and other athletes at UTC in different ways.
 It wasn't at all what I imagined, but God had a different plan.
-Thankfully, I am still running, lifting, and loving it, and I plan on hopping in some road races soon!
+Thankfully, I am still running, lifting, and loving it, and I plan on hopping in more races and starting triathlons soon!

 72792071_10157855112109783_2627728444154